filipelsilva/dotfiles-public/README.md

 ```

 **Note:** this repo is now using `stow` for linking dotfiles, but a script
-(aptly named "stow") is in this folder to symlink manually, if `stow` is not
+(aptly named "stow.sh") is in the *scripts* folder to symlink manually, if
-present in your system (e.g., servers).
-Given the number of subfolders involved,
+`stow` is not present in your system (e.g., servers).
+Given the number of
-it might be useful.
+subfolders involved, it might be useful.

 Usage: